geappliances/geappliances-smarthq-integration/README.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **"+ Add Integration"**
 3. Search for and select **"SmartHQ"**
+   After selecting **"SmartHQ"** , if the integration is not found in the list, please restart HA then try again.
-4. You'll be redirected to SmartHQ login page
+5. You'll be redirected to SmartHQ login page
-5. Log in with your SmartHQ account
+6. Log in with your SmartHQ account
-6. Click **"Authorize"** to grant Home Assistant access
+7. Click **"Authorize"** to grant Home Assistant access
-7. Click **"Save"** when redirected back
+8. Click **"Save"** when redirected back
-8. Click **"Link account"** to complete the setup
+9. Click **"Link account"** to complete the setup
-9. Click **"Finish"** when you see the success message
+10. Click **"Finish"** when you see the success message

 Your SmartHQ devices will now appear in Home Assistant!